Home | Manual | Playground

 automatically on both Windows and Linux.

-To manually discover which directories are included, you can run the command:
+On Windows, to manually discover which directories are included, you can run the command:

 echo %INCLUDE%